-Capital assets, which include land and improvements, infrastructure, and equipment, are reported in the governmental activities column.
+Capital assets, which include land and improvements, buildings and improvements, infrastructure, and equipment, are reported in the governmental activities column.

 The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of two years.
 The valuation basis for all assets is historical cost.